 The following practices are expected to change as the Company's circumstances and the business environment change.
-Whenever there are changes, the Company will send details, to all Deferred Pensions Planholders.
+Whenever there are changes, which are not immaterial, the Company will send details, to all Deferred Pensions Planholders.
 Although this notice may be in arrears, it will be within a reasonable time period from the effective date.